mrantonSG/8mmScanner/README.md

 # 8mmScanner
-Python script to scan 8mm film
+This script is used with the 8mm film scanner project - you can find on hackaday https://hackaday.io/project/167426-8mm-film-scanner